Open-Sn/opensn/doc/theory/discretization.rst

   .. math:: \phi^{g}_{\ell,m}(\vec{r},t) = \int_{E_g}^{E_{g-1}} dE \, \phi_{\ell,m}(\vec{r},E,t) \,.

   Adequately energy-averaged multigroup cross sections must be supplied to OpenSn.
-See the Theory section xxx on multigroup cross sections for additional details.
+See the Theory section on multigroup cross sections for additional details.
 | In the remainder of this theory manual, we focus on the steady-state
   linear Boltzmann equation, for brevity: